Underwhelming performances from Nigerians in Europe

 Which of the nation’s players had weekends to forget?

-After getting a lot of acclaim after Watford’s win at Norwich City in the preceding game week, Dennis had a game to forget in Watford’s 1-1 draw against Newcastle.
+While Brentford secured a surprising 2-1 win over West Ham United, Onyeka showing before his withdrawal in the final 10 minutes was a tad underwhelming.

-The attacker was second-best in the majority of his duels — winning six from a staggering 15 — lost possession several times and the game largely bypassed him before his withdrawal.
+The Nigeria midfielder was second-best in the majority of his 11 duels (won only five) and the game seemed to pass him by at times.

-Dennis hasn’t scored a home goal since the opening Premier League game of the season against Aston Villa.
+Thomas Frank’s side did end the weekend in seventh spot after picking up a last-gasp win at the London Stadium.

 ---